-- 33 The promoter shall identify and assess project-related risks and adverse impacts to the health and safety of the potentially affected people and communities including those who, because of their particular circumstances, may be more vulnerable 19.
+- 35 The promoter shall identify and assess project-related risks and adverse impacts to the health and safety of the potentially affected people and communities including those who, because of their particular circumstances, may be more vulnerable30.
 The promoter shall develop protection, prevention and mitigation measures proportionate to the impacts and risks, and appropriate to the stage, size and nature of the project.
-The promoter shall cooperate and consult with the relevant authorities, the project-affected community and other stakeholders, as appropriate, on mitigation measures and plans. - 34 Measures to avoid or mitigate community health and safety impacts of the project may be the responsibility of the relevant public authorities.
-Under these circumstances, the promoter shall clarify its role and its responsibility to the EIB, including in which occasions it is necessary to notify and cooperate with the relevant authorities.
+31 The promoter shall cooperate and consult with the relevant authorities, the project-affected community and other stakeholders, as appropriate, on mitigation measures and plans. - 36 Measures to avoid or mitigate community health and safety impacts of the project may be the responsibility of the relevant public authorities.
+Under these circumstances, the promoter shall clarify its role and its responsibility to the EIB, including in which occasions it is necessary to notify and cooperate with the relevant authorities in accordance with national legislation.